Shakir61/TrustLink/Milestone-1/ER_Diagram_Description.md

-# PakEscrow — Database Structure Explained 🗂️
+# TrustLink — Database Structure Explained 🗂️

 > **Who is this document for?**
-> This guide is written for anyone who wants to understand how PakEscrow stores its data — without needing to know how to read a technical database diagram.
+> This guide is written for anyone who wants to understand how TrustLink stores its data — without needing to know how to read a technical database diagram.
 No programming knowledge is required.
 Every table, every column, and every connection between them is explained in plain, everyday language.

 ---